codevalley/foxhole/GettingStarted.md

 The project includes a robust testing framework using pytest, with fixtures for database and application setup, ensuring high code quality and reliability.

+### CLI Integration

+The CLI provides a user-friendly interface to interact with the API, supporting all major functionalities including user management, messaging, and file operations.

 ## Getting Started

 1. Clone the repository